 - Blood tests

 - Sedation fees

 - Embryo transfer

 We do also offer treatment to couples where male factor infertility is present who may require additional techniques such as ICSI.

 If you require donor sperm for your treatment or any additional techniques, these will be an additional charge.
 We’ve attached a full price list below for full transparency.

 *to see the medication included in package, see our terms and conditions and ‘What other costs might I have to pay?’ below.

 You will be required to pay a deposit after your Initial Consultation and Scan to secure your Treatment Consultation.
 The outstanding amount will then be taken after your Treatment Consultation.

 Please see our Terms and Conditions for details.

-The medication included in your IVF package is appropriate for most patients to complete their cycle of IVF.
+Medication: The medication included in your IVF package is appropriate for most patients to complete their cycle of IVF.
 However, as we tailor treatment to each patient’s individual need, more medication may be required.
 If you require additional medication, this can be purchased directly from abc ivf for additional cost.
-The medication included in the package price is as follows:

 abc ivf offers couples and single women the lowest cost of IVF cycle in the UK.
 We also offer additional techniques alongside our IVF treatment protocols, such as ICSI, for couples where male factor infertility is present.